JVDBNE/JVDBNE/README.md

 # Hey There!
 My name is Jess

-I'm an aspiring Full Stack Developer at :rocket: [Xplor Technologies](https://www.xplortechnologies.com/au) as a Jr Software Engineer.
+I'm an aspiring Full Stack Developer working at :rocket: [Xplor Technologies](https://www.xplortechnologies.com/au) as a Jr Software Engineer.

 My world is predominately SQL / PHP / Java Script based at present, however I am passionate about building knowledge and deep diving into tech.